AP’s Relationship-Driven Approach To Account Management

 If a quality client relationship is the structure, it’s built with trust and consistency – in communication, in execution and in respectful, productive interactions.

-These are all things we strongly value at Acceleration Partners and are attentive to on our client services team, especially when there’s a management transition on an account.
+These are all things we strongly value at Acceleration Partners (AP) and are attentive to on our client services team, especially when there’s a management transition on an account.

 When that manager was promoted, a new account manager was put on the client’s account.
 Understandably, such a transition can lead to some misgivings on behalf of the client.
-To reestablish trust and confidence with the client, the account manager and team adhered to core pillars of AP’s Client Services Methodology, including:
+To reestablish trust and confidence with the client, the account manager and team adhered to core pillars of Acceleration Partners’ Client Services Methodology, including:

 When the client would email the team a question or bring up a concern or idea related to their program, the team would respond quickly.
 Even if they didn’t have an answer at that exact moment, they’d reply acknowledging that they’d received his email and would get back with him promptly with a more in-depth response.